Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 Irish whistle box

-Here's a close-up of the design tooled in the leather:
+Here's a close-up of the Celtic knot design tooled in the leather:

 Thanks to Stargazer for sharing this lovely box, made with polymer clay covering a small tin.
 She is creating a tutorial on how to make the polymer clay canes using the Celtic Knot Font - be sure to check our tutorials page next month!